Practical how-to guide

 Common Mistakes

-• Using meat that is too lean.
+• Using meat that is too lean for the chosen kebab style.

-• Adding wet onion without squeezing it.
+• Adding wet onion or watery marinade without control.

 Kebab FAQ